 A continent largely unexplored by tourists as much as Europe has been, South America is a mystery for many.
 A place whose countries were born out of colonization, South America is a unique blend of European culture mixed with native cultures and other elements, across its vast landscape.
 South American is also a place with so much different cuisine that you can’t help but love it here if you are a foodie.
 We do understand that given the past history of most of South America as a continent, some people might be hesitant visiting due to perceived safety issues.
 But we can assure you that a lot of the continent have since been ranked as top safest countries to visit in the world.
 We moms at GRFK have visited these five countries below and felt safe during our travels with kids.
 There are a lot more safe South American countries that are not on our list but these five below are some of the ones our kids loved the most.
+And if you need a reason why you should travel with your kids, we’ve already talked about that!
 So, put this amazing continent on your bucket list and visit a few of these countries today!

 Argentina is one of the largest countries in all of South America, after Brazil.
 Occupying a significant part of South America, it is a country that has become an icon of Spanish heritage in the region.
 The country is relatively safe to visit, and abounds with plenty of historical treasures, Spanish heritage and a distinct European flavor.
 From the beautiful capital city of Buenos Aires, to the lovely mountains of Ushuaia, as well as the rural ‘cow boy’ regions of the Pampas, you’ll find a trip here amazing!
 It would of interest to note that Argentina also is home to the tallest peak in all of South America; Aconcagua.
 In the eastern part of the country, Aconcagua is part of the larger Andes mountain range.
 This geographical fact alone should make you want to visit this continent as soon as possible.